Suhel-Kap/the-crypto-studio/README.md

     <br />
         We are using Lit Protocol by leveraging their SDK to encrypt posts
         <br/>
-        In our implementation we are using the **erc1155 tokenGated access control** for posts - channels created into our dapp
+        In our implementation we are using the **erc1155 tokenGated access control** and our custom rule from our smart contract for posts - channels created into our dapp
         <br />
         TheCryptoStudio uses the Lit protocol to encrypt orbis posts with our custom smart contract function that determines if an individual is a space member
         This allows a private social layer for each space and its members.